-- Entries must be exhibited at this fair and be designated to be eligible for a state fair entry.
+- 1. Entries must be exhibited at this fair and be designated to be eligible for a state fair entry.
 Example: If an entry of leaf lettuce got a blue placing at the county fair, an exhibitor may enter a new/fresh leaf lettuce entry in the Wyoming State Fair. - Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
 Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - 3.
 Exhibit plates for vegetables will be provided. - 4.
-Please use zip close bags for easy removal. - Superintendent will have the authority to dispose of entries which have begun to spoil before the end of fair.
+Please use zip close bags for easy removal. - 5.
+Superintendent will have the authority to dispose of entries which have begun to spoil before the end of fair.
 Exhibitors will still receive their ribbons and awards.

+- 1 First or second year in project

+- 2 Three years in project

+- Intermediates (11-13 yrs. old)

 - 3 First or second year in project

 - 4 Three years or more in project

 - Seniors (14-18 yrs. old)

 - 5 First or second year in project

 - 6 Three years or more in project